sakawasser/sakablog/docs/_posts/2021-08-18-the-real-problem-with-our-education-system.markdown

 categories: posts
 ---

-The problem is the students optimize their lives in a way that will result in better performance from exams for 12 years.
+Students optimize their lives in a way that will result in better performance from exams for 12 years.
 It is why the majority of the graduates are literal morons.

 And we all know that the exams are complete bullshit.